 As we have seen, Python is an extremely popular programming language for developing applications.

-As we’ve seen in toher tutorial, it is used in small and large scale projects, allowing to run complete modules and applications from a large library of resources, in addition to running on several popular operating systems, including Windows 10 (which is what we’re going to use).
+It is used in small and large scale projects, allowing to run complete modules and applications from a large library of resources, in addition to running on several popular operating systems, including Windows 10 (which is what we’re going to use).
 If you still need more information we suggest an Internet search.

 If you want to start programming in Python, the first thing to do, of course is: install it on your computer.

 So, let’s see the steps for installing Python on a Windows 10 Computer.